Skip to main content

 Go to Graduation -> Graduation Projections to view projections for your school.

 You'll notice three possible outcomes are provided: a conservative outcome, a moderate outcome, and an optimistic outcome.
 These school-level outcomes are based on individual, student-level likelihood bands assigned to each active student in your graduating cohort.
-These bands are developed by our analytics team by comparing current students to students with similar credits and Regents progress in past cohorts.
+These bands are developed by our analytics team by comparing current students to students with similar credits and Regents progress in past cohorts at the beginning of each term.

 How are likelihood bands generated and assigned?